Near-to mid-IR spectral purity transfer with a tunable frequency comb: methanol frequency metrology over a record frequency span: PRECISE SPECTROSCOPY OF METHANOL

 The spectrum exhibits fourteen rovibrational transitions of methanol which belong to the $P$ branch of the $\nu_{8}$ C-O stretch vibrational mode \cite{xu2004new}.
 The red solid line is a fit to the data used as a guide-to-the-eye.
 Each line is fitted with the first derivative of the sum of a Lorentzian and a Gaussian profile to model the saturated absorption and Doppler (oscillations in the baseline) contribution, respectively.
 The transitions reported in the HITRAN database \cite{gordon2022hitran2020} falling in the spectral window covered are shown as blue sticks.
 As an example, FIG. \ref{fig_2}(b) shows a zoom on the saturation feature of the $P(A,\mathrm{co},t=0,K=2^{-},J=33)$ methanol line around 971.319~cm$^{-1}$ (in this work, we adopt the notations of Ref. \cite{xu2004new} for the spectroscopic assignment of methanol transitions, see also Appendix \ref{app_A}).
-It exhibits a signal-to-noise ratio of $\sim$370 and a $\sim$760 kHz full-width-at-half maximum, which is a combination of pressure, power and transit time broadening, as well as FM-induced distortion.
+It exhibits a signal-to-noise ratio of $\sim$370 and a $\sim$760 kHz full-width-at-half maximum of the free-of-FM-induced-distortion Lorentzian underlying the line shape.
+The latter is a combination of transit time ($\sim120$~kHz) pressure ($\sim330$~kHz) as well as power broadening.

 To achieve a reasonable signal-to-noise ratio, the FM amplitude has been set at 250 kHz, resulting in a line shape slightly distorted compared to the typical Lorentzian profile.
 Furthermore, the residual amplitude modulation associated with FM and the power variation over a scan can both contribute to an asymmetry of the line shape.
-We fit our data to a model described in Appendix \ref{app_B} that takes into account these distortions.
+We fit our data to a model described in Appendix \ref{app_B} that takes into account these complex distortions.
+It is based on a direct absorption profile introduced by Arndt~\cite{arndt1965analytical} and Schilt \emph{et al}~\cite{schilt2003wavelength} that we have extended to the analysis of saturation spectra.
+Exploiting this model has allowed us to use larger FM amplitudes directly resulting in an increase in signal-to-noise ratio.